erikporse/artes/README.md

 Diane Pataki and Liza Litvak at the [Urban Ecology Lab](http://bioweb.biology.utah.edu/pataki/), University of Utah

 ### What's Here
-The repository contains source code, model data, and a descriptive manual of the manual. <br><br>
+The repository contains source code, model data, and a descriptive manual of the model. <br>

-**Manual**
+**Manual**<br>
-A manual with documentation on model operations, development, and workflow.
+Documentation on model operations, development, and workflow.

 **Code**<br>
 - Model source code for the JWRPM study referenced below.
 Scripted in Python, it builds the model, interacts with the solver, and manages inputs and outputs.
 (LASM_31Dec16.py). <br>